Golden Age of Argentine cinema: 1945–1956: International aspirations and Peronism

 During the Peronist era, Argentine cinema continued the comedic trends of the early 1940s, with films often reflecting elements of official discourse despite the absence of explicit propaganda.
-According to Clara Kriger, one of the greatest examples of this the successful melodrama Dios se lo pague (1948), which, despite being labeled a typical "hybrid" film of the 1940s and early 1950s for its perceived lack of clear contextual grounding, embodies Peronism's emphasis on social reconciliation by portraying harmony between rich and poor, aligning with the movement's ideological rhetoric, while highlighting the centrality of public institutions like hospitals, reflecting the Peronist advocacy for state-driven social welfare.
+According to Clara Kriger, one of the greatest examples of this is the successful melodrama Dios se lo pague (1948), which, despite being labeled a typical "hybrid" film of the 1940s and early 1950s for its perceived lack of clear contextual grounding, embodies Peronism's emphasis on social reconciliation by portraying harmony between rich and poor, aligning with the movement's ideological rhetoric, while highlighting the centrality of public institutions like hospitals, reflecting the Peronist advocacy for state-driven social welfare.
 Additionally, the film's commercial logic capitalized on the prevailing Peronist discourse, incorporating characters like factory workers and working women in prominent roles, which echoed the social mobility and visibility of these groups under Perón's policies.

 Unlike countries of the region like Mexico and Brazil, Argentina's cinematic engagement with state ideology was relatively late, emerging prominently under Perón.
-Globally, the era's cinema shared similarities with state-influenced filmmaking, such as the U.S.'s New Deal documentaries or Britain's wartime propaganda, where governments leveraged film to communicate with citizens.
+Globally, the era's cinema shared similarities with state-influenced filmmaking, such as American New Deal documentaries or British wartime propaganda, where governments leveraged film to communicate with citizens.
 However, Argentina's classical cinema stood out for its integration of Peronist themes into mainstream melodramas rather than relying solely on documentaries, blending entertainment with ideological messaging in a way that felt organic to audiences.
-The lack of archival records complicates understanding the production context of these films, as unlike studies of propaganda in the U.S. (like New Deal-era films) or Mexican films during Lázaro Cárdenas' rule, where detailed documentation exists, Argentina's Peronist-era archives were destroyed, leaving researchers to rely on the films themselves.
+The lack of archival records complicates understanding the production context of these films, as unlike studies of in the United States or Mexican films during Lázaro Cárdenas' rule, where detailed documentation exists, Argentina's Peronist-era archives were destroyed, leaving researchers to rely on the films themselves.
 Films such as Los isleros (1951) or Las aguas bajan turbias (1952) gave melodrama a socially committed dimension, linking collective labor and female sacrifice to Peronist values, while Mercado de Abasto (1955) turned a Buenos Aires market into a showcase of official anti-speculation discourse.
 These narratives often blended neorealist influence with heightened melodramatic codes, using chiaroscuro cinematography and voice-over to emphasize moral struggle.

 Fanny Navarro and Carlos Cores in the Mariquita Sánchez biopic El grito sagrado (1954), directed by Luis César Amadori.
-The film represents the heroine akin to the figure of Eva Perón, portrayed as a fighter for the poor and disadvantaged.
+The film represents the heroine as a figure similar to Eva Perón, portrayed as a fighter for the poor and disadvantaged.